Ugrammer/UniversalMer-v2.0/README.md

         -l  FILE : to load Universal-mer database from FILE. (xxx.Umer) or (xxx.umer) -h : to see how to use the program

-  If option is -b  FILE must be a text file or a fasta format file.
+  If option is -b  FILE must be a text file or a fasta format file.<br>
-  If option is -l  FILE must be a universal-mer database file with the extension '.umer' or '.Umer'.
+  If option is -l  FILE must be a universal-mer database file with the extension '.umer' or '.Umer'. <br>
-  If there is no argument, program will search for database file (Universal_merDB.umer) in the same folder with the program.
+  If there is no argument, program will search for database file (Universal_merDB.umer) in the same folder with the program.<br>
-  After already build or load database, you can follow the instruction of the program to choose menu.
+  After already build or load database, you can follow the instruction of the program to choose menu. <br>

 # HOW TO USE THE PROGRAM:
-   Go to the directory of a file  /bin/MacOs/UniversalMer.
+   Go to the directory of a file  /bin/MacOs/UniversalMer.  <br>
-   If there is no database file, run the program.<br>
+   If there is no database file, run the program.<br> <br>
       <p> % ./UniversalMer -b  /input/xxx.fasta<br></p>
    The program will build the database of all possible size k-mer as shown by a pic in the directory output.<br>
    Then a user can choose a menu of program.